mjohnson518/sol-crqc-mc/README.md

 ## Key Questions Addressed

+1. **What components of the Solana architecture are vulnerable to attacks from quantum computers?** - Digital signatures (Ed25519), validator consensus mechanisms, and cryptographic proofs
-1. **When will quantum computers threaten Solana?** - Probabilistic modeling of CRQC emergence (2030-2045)
+2. **When will quantum computers threaten Solana?** - Probabilistic modeling of CRQC emergence (2030-2045)
-2. **What is the attack success probability?** - Based on quantum capabilities vs. network migration progress
+3. **What is the attack success probability?** - Based on quantum capabilities vs. network migration progress
-3. **What are the economic consequences?** - Direct losses, market crashes, and recovery trajectories
+4. **What are the economic consequences?** - Direct losses, market crashes, and recovery trajectories
-4. **How effective is migration to quantum-safe cryptography?** - Impact of proactive vs. reactive migration strategies
+5. **How effective is migration to quantum-safe cryptography?** - Impact of proactive vs. reactive migration strategies

-## 📊 Key Economic Findings (Validated)
+## 📊 Key Economic Findings

-**✅ VALIDATED**: Results confirmed by 10,000 iteration Monte Carlo simulation (100% success rate)
+**✅ VALIDATED**: Results confirmed by 10,000 iteration Monte Carlo simulation

 **⚠️ IMPORTANT**: All calculations follow standardized methodology documented in **[docs/economic_calculations.md](docs/economic_calculations.md)**